inferigang/inferigang.github.io/_posts/2025-01-10-pwning-my-router-for-fun-discovering-a-0-day-authenticated-rce.md

 layout: post
 lang: en
 title: Discovering a 0-day Authenticated RCE on my router
 description: "What do an H2HC talk and someone with curiosity have in common?
-The desire to hack something randomly."
+A router to hack."
-tags: [research, web, reverse engineering, exploit]
+tags: [research, web exploitation, reverse engineering, exploit]
 banner: hello-world.png
 author: Daniel Moura
 author_nickname: oppsec